Causal feedback strategies for controlled stochastic Volterra systems: a unified treatment: Introduction

 \ss

 The rest of the paper is structured as follows.
 The next section is devoted to some preliminaries.
 In Section 3 we establish an equivalent characterization of the existence of the strongly optimal feedback strategy.
-In Section 4 we apply our result to some special cases.
-Section 5 concludes this paper.
+In Section 4 we prove the well-posedness of the new Riccati system.
+In Section 5 we apply our result to some special cases.
+Section 6 concludes this paper.